Monday, March 31, 2008

 The waiting room

-— Friday's hearing on a proposal to ban smoking in Connecticut's casinos was held — was shared by a couple dozen Foxwoods Resort Casino dealers clad in yellow United Auto Worker T-shirts, a handful of casino representatives and an ever-growing number of expert witnesses, at least one of whom had just jetted in from the Washington, D.C.-area.
+My destination — Friday's hearing on a proposal to ban smoking in Connecticut's casinos was held — was shared by a couple dozen Foxwoods Resort Casino dealers clad in yellow United Auto Worker T-shirts, a handful of casino representatives and an ever-growing number of expert witnesses, at least one of whom had just jetted in from the Washington, D.C.-area.
 We waited in the main lobby, noshed on breakfast and then lunch in the cafeteria and wandered in and out of the hearing room, checking the agenda like one would check a departures screen.

 But, like waiting at an airport, it was nearly impossible not to overhear the plans of others.
 Instead of talking about trips to Istanbul or Iceland, various witnesses reviewed pending testimony on such issues as election-day voter registration and who should have the right to commit someone suffering from mental illness.